parmes/parmes/solfec-1.0/examples/hybrid_modeling.rst

 could be modeled using the NSCD approach, while the remaining (predominate) part could be modeled in a simplified manner (using rigid bodies and springs).

-Hybrid modeling is available in Solfec-1.0 via the :ref:`HYBRID_SOLVER <solfec-command-HYBRID_SOLVER>` interface.
+Hybrid modeling is available in Solfec-1.0 via the :ref:`HYBRID_SOLVER <solfec-1.0-command-HYBRID_SOLVER>` interface.
 In this case :ref:`Parmec <parmec-index>` is used as a software library facilitating modeling of the rigid body -- spring systems.
 Currently available examples of the hybrid modeling functionality include: